Using API Keys

 Connect with WebSocket

-wss://api.hooknexus.com/ws/{endpoint-id}?apikey={your-api-key}Full details and message formats are in the WebSocket API reference.
+Full details and message formats are in the WebSocket API reference, and a fuller runnable sample is in the Node.js API key listener demo.

-const ws = new WebSocket( `wss://api.hooknexus.com/ws/${ENDPOINT_ID}?apikey=${API_KEY}`);
+const ws = new WebSocket( `wss://api.hooknexus.com/ws/${endpointId}?apikey=${encodeURIComponent(apiKey)}`);

-ws.on('message', (data) => { const msg = JSON.parse(data.toString()); if (msg.type === 'new_request') { console.log(msg.payload); }});import asyncio, json, websockets
+ws.on('message', (data) => { const msg = JSON.parse(data.toString()); if (msg.type === 'new_request') { console.log(msg.payload); } if (msg.type === 'replay_request') { console.log(msg.payload?.request); }});import asyncio, json, websockets

 async def listen(): url = f"wss://api.hooknexus.com/ws/{ENDPOINT_ID}?apikey={API_KEY}" async with websockets.connect(url) as ws: async for msg in ws: data = json.loads(msg) if data.get("type") == "new_request": print(data.get("payload"))